ab31mohit/monect_layouts/README.md

 ![developed Xinput layout](img/Tekken7_monectlayout.jpeg)

-Once you have connect yout android PC Remote to your Laptop, you can use the above layout to control your character.
+Once you have connected android `PC Remote` app to your Laptop, you can use the above layout to control your character.

 ***Happy Gaming ... (●'◡'●)***
 ----